swax/NAISYS/apps/naisys/README.md

   - `cost` - Prints the current total LLM cost
   - `context` - Prints the current context
   - `exit` - Exits NAISYS.
 If the LLM tries to use `exit`, it is directed to use `endsession` instead
-  - `talk` - Communicate with the local agent to give hints or ask questions (the agent itself does not know about talk and is directed to use `comment` or `llmail` for communication)
+  - `talk` - Communicate with the local agent to give hints or ask questions (the agent itself does not know about talk and is directed to use `comment` or `ns-mail` for communication)
 - Special Commands usable by the LLM as well as by the debug prompt
   - `comment "<note>"` - The LLM is directed to use this for 'thinking out loud' which avoids 'invalid command' errors
   - `endsession "<note>"` - Clear the context and start a new session.